-Immunisation is the most effective way to protect your child against preventable childhood diseases that can cause serious, and sometimes fatal, illness.
+Vaccination is the most effective way to protect your child against diseases that can cause serious, and sometimes fatal, illness.

 New Zealand childhood immunisation schedule

-The national immunisation schedule is the series of vaccines that are offered free to babies, children and adolescents (and adults).
-The schedule lists the immunisations and the age at which they’re given.
+The National Immunisation Schedule is the group of vaccines that are offered free to babies, children and adolescents (and adults).
+The schedule lists the vaccines and the age at which they should be given.

 What other vaccines may be needed?